Key Takeaways

 Primary and noncontributory wording

-Primary and noncontributory means your policy pays first and does not seek contribution from the upstream party's own insurance.
-IRMI defines it as contract language that sets the order in which multiple policies respond to the same loss.
+Primary and noncontributory wording means your policy pays first and does not seek contribution from the upstream party's own insurance.
+It sets the order in which multiple policies respond to the same loss.
 GCs request this so their own policy stays untouched when a sub's work causes a claim.

 Waiver of subrogation

 A waiver of subrogation means your insurer gives up the right to recover from the party that required the waiver after paying a claim.
 Requests commonly come from landlords, general contractors, project owners, and equipment lessors.
-IRMI defines it as the insurer's acknowledgment that it has no right to subrogate against a liable third party after paying a loss.
+The clause protects the party requiring it by preventing your carrier from pursuing them after paying your claim.

 | Endorsement | ISO Form | What it does |